unjs/nanotar/README.md

 ## Creating a tar archive

-Easily create a new tar archive using `createTar` utility.
+Easily create a new tar archive using the `createTar` utility.

-First argument is an array of files to archive:
+The first argument is an array of files to archive:

-- `name` field is required and you can use `/` to specify files within sub directories.
+- `name` field is required and you can use `/` to specify files within sub-directories.
 - `data` field is optional for directories and can be either a [String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String), [`ArrayBuffer`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer) or [`Uint8Array`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array).
 - `attrs` field is optional for file attributes.

-Second argument is for archive options.
-You can use `attrs` to set default attributes for all files (can be still overriden per file).
+The second argument is for archive options.
+You can use `attrs` to set default attributes for all files (can still be overridden per file).

 Possible attributes are:

 - `mtime`: Last modification time.
-Default is `Date.now()`
+The default is `Date.now()`
 - `uid`: Owner user id.
-Default is `1000`
+The default is `1000`
 - `gid`: Owner group id.
-Default is `1000`
+The default is `1000`
 - `user`: Owner user name.
-Default is `""`
+The default is `""`
-- `grouop`: Owner user group.
-Default is `""`
+- `group`: Owner user group.
+The default is `""`
 - `mode`: file mode (permissions).
 Default is `664` (`-rw-rw-r--`) for files and `775` (`-rwxrwxr-x`) for directories

 **Example:**